Oeselians: Battles and raids

 The Chronicle of Henry of Livonia describes a fleet of sixteen ships and five hundred Oeselians ravaging the area that is now southern Sweden, then belonging to Denmark.
-In the XIVth book of Gesta Danorum, Saxo Grammaticus describes a battle on Öland in 1170 in which the Danish king Valdemar I mobilised his entire fleet to curb the incursions of Couronian and Estonian pirates.
+In the XIVth book of Gesta Danorum, Saxo Grammaticus describes a battle on Öland in 1170 in which the Danish king Valdemar I mobilised his entire fleet to curb the incursions of Estonian Vikings and Couronians.

 The Livonian Rhymed Chronicle describes the Oeselians as using two kinds of ships, the piratica and the liburna.
 The former was a warship, the latter mainly a merchant ship.
 A piratica could carry approximately 30 men and had a high prow shaped like a dragon or a snakehead as well as a quadrangular sail.

 Religion and mythology

 The superior god of Oeselians as described by Henry of Livonia was called Tharapita.
-According to the legend in the chronicle, Tharapita was born on a forested mountain in Virumaa (Vironia), mainland Estonia from where he flew to Oesel, Saaremaa.
+According to the legend in the chronicle, Tharapita was born on a forested mountain in Virumaa (Vironia), mainland Estonia from where he flew to Saaremaa.
 The name Taarapita has been interpreted as "Taara, help!"
 (Taara a(v)ita in Estonian) or "Taara keeper" (Taara pidaja).
 Taara is associated with the Scandinavian god Thor.
 The story of Tharapita's or Taara's flight from Vironia to Saaremaa has been associated with a major meteor disaster estimated to have happened in 660 ± 85 B.C. that formed Kaali crater in Saaremaa.